Volunteer or Donate

-Cash donations are used for the comfort and welfare of our veteran patients, including —
+Monetary donations are used for the comfort and welfare of our veteran patients, including —

 -cable television for all inpatient rooms and outpatient waiting rooms

-Non-cash contributions are used to make our patients' stay more enjoyable.
+Non-monetary contributions are used to make our patients' stay more enjoyable.
 Items which are accepted include —

 -magazines and pocketbooks